Director Of Recruiting Jobs in USA with Visa Sponsorship

 Target employers with established HR leadership teams

 Large companies with dedicated HR functions are far more likely to sponsor a Director of Recruiting.
-They have existing immigration counsel, understand the H-1B process, and regularly hire senior talent acquisition leaders from outside the U.S.
+They have existing immigration counsel, understand the H-1B visa process, and regularly hire senior talent acquisition leaders from outside the U.S.

 Position your degree as directly relevant to the role